McEnany: 'Unlike Our Opponents, We Have Nothing to Hide'

 Also, Morgan claimed some counties did not abide by equal protection under the law by permitting Democrat voters to “cure” ballot mistakes, while Republican might not have been.

-“This lawsuit itself could change that, could swing that small discrepancy” in the voting margins between President Donald Trump and Biden in the state on Pennslyvania.
+“This lawsuit itself could change that, could swing that small discrepancy” in the voting margins between President Donald Trump and Biden in the state of Pennsylvania.
 “So this is the relief that we’re seeking at this time, but I would also used the press and those out there that this is step one of a process.

 “We are within our rights to look into these irregularities.
 We were in our rights to observe the votes as they were being tabulated.”